-German Studies is one of several major foci offered within the Department of German and Scandinavian.
+German and Scandinavian Studies is one of several major foci offered within the Department of German and Scandinavian.

-A minor in German studies (or a major in German with a German studies focus) is a great choice for students interested in German culture and history.
-Faculty members from the humanities, music, and social sciences who share a common interest in German culture, letters, history, and society administer the German studies program.
+A minor in German and Scandinavian studies is a great choice for students interested in German and Scandinavian culture and history.
+Faculty members from the humanities, music, and social sciences who share a common interest in German and Scandinavian culture, letters, history, and society administer this program.

-German studies is an interdisciplinary program offering undergraduates the opportunity to study these influences in context with the society and cultures that produced them.
+German and Scandinavian studies is an interdisciplinary program offering undergraduates the opportunity to study these influences in context with the society and cultures that produced them.
 It combines advanced language training with an interdisciplinary program of literature courses offered in the Department of German and Scandinavian.
-Students who choose the German studies focus for the German major are encouraged to develop their language skills in German with an emphasis on reading and writing, and to use these tools in all their course work.

 Points of Interest

 - Get a taste of music, art, philosophy, history, and literature while building your language skills through on-campus course work.

 - Experience the magic of our study abroad programs in Germany and Austria—hike in the Alps, research your ancestors, learn culture and idiom from native speakers—all while receiving UO credit.

 - Join the weekly Stammtisch conversation group that includes Germans from the Eugene area, participate in the campus German club, or discuss German books with the Lesezirkel reading group.